Anansi: Why men commit evil at night, children play in moonlight, disputes are settled in daytime, and Anansi is Nyame's messenger

-Nyame sired three children one day: Esum, or Night; Osrane, the Moon; and Owia, the Sun.
+Nyame sired three children one day: Esum, or Darkness; Osrane, the Moon; and Owia, the Sun.
 All three grew to be successful, but Nyame considered his son Owia as his favorite, intending to make him a chief.
 Nyame thus proposed a challenge: Nyame decided that the son who could guess the name of a yam he had secretly harvested (known as "Kintinkyi") would become the next chief and receive his royal stool.
 Soon, Nyame blackened his royal stool and asked his subjects if any could guess what his thoughts were.
 Anansi happened to be there and said that he knew, but was lying.
 Nyame told Anansi to gather his sons from the villages and in the process Anansi plotted to uncover the secret.

 Anansi gathered feathers from every bird known and used them to fly, posing as a bird above Nyame's village.
-The god didn't recognize Anansi and began to repeat his desire for Owia to receive his stool by guessing the yam's name.
+The god did not recognize Anansi and began to repeat his desire for Owia to receive his stool by guessing the yam's name.
 Anansi then did as Nyame asked and told Esum and Osrane to meet with Nyame; Esum gave Anansi roasted corn in exchange, while Osrane gave him a yam.
 Then, Anansi arrived at Owia's village and informed Owia his father wished to see him.